IHTSDO/snomed-drools/README.md

 * SNOMED Release Validation Framework (integration in progress)

 ## The Assertion Rules
-The rules for this engine are maintained separately in the [snomed-drools-rules project](https://github.com/IHTSDO/snomed-drools-rules).
+The rules for this engine are maintained separately in the [SNOMED Drools Rules project](https://github.com/IHTSDO/snomed-drools-rules).